FabianFriederichs/NTCCalibration/README.md

 To get the most accurate readings, drill a small hole into the side of your nozzle and place the thermocouple in there.
 I also had luck with simply holding it firmly into the nozzle orifice.

-3 temperature / ADC pairs are enough in theory, but the more datapoints you acquire, the better the fit of the model will be.
+3 temperature / ADC pairs are enough in theory, but the more data points you acquire, the better the fit of the model will be.
 Currently the model is fitted using a simple least squares approach, therefore it is beneficial to filter out any obvious outliers.